MiroKeimioniemi/bta-campaign-website/README.md

 ## Running the website locally

 To run the website on your local machine, you must have Node.js installed.
-After that, simply clone it onto your computer, install the dependencies by running ´npm install´ in the project directory and run it using ´npm start´, which will start the localhost and display the website usually at ´http://localhost:3000/´ by default, which can be opened using any browser of your choice.
+After that, simply clone it onto your computer, install the dependencies by running `npm install` in the project directory and run it using `npm start`, which will start the localhost and display the website usually at `http://localhost:3000/` by default, which can be opened using any browser of your choice.